 Professional sports teams have both united and divided cities, states, and entire regions of America.
-Back in 1876 the first professional sports league to form was the National League of Professional Baseball Clubs (today known as the National League), and was followed by many more professional leagues in the coming decades, including the National Hockey League in 1917 and the National Football League in 1922 (Oxford Research).
+Back in 1876 the first professional sports league to form was the National League of Professional Baseball Clubs (today known as the National League), and was followed by many more professional leagues in the coming decades, including the National Hockey League in 1917 and the National Football League in 1922.
 Since then, professional sports teams have provided a much needed escape from daily life, and are a powerful social force.
-Consider the Chicago Cubs’ historic World Series win, recent Superbowl parades for the Boston Patriots and the Philadelphia Eagles, or the intensity of the Yankees – Red Sox and Redskins – Cowboys rivalries.
+Consider the Chicago Cubs’ historic World Series win, Super Bowl parades for the Boston Patriots and the Philadelphia Eagles, or the intensity of the Yankees – Red Sox and Green Bay Packers – Chicago Bears rivalries.

 Estimates show the sports industry generates around $70 billion annually in North America.
-That would place the sports industry in the top 40 on the Fortune 500 list, just behind Johnson & Johnson and ahead of PepsiCo.
-In 2017, the NFL alone generated $14 billion in revenue and the MLB generated $10 million in revenue.
+That would place the sports industry in the top 50 on the Fortune 500 list, somewhere between PepsiCo and FedEx.
+In 2020, the NFL alone generated over $12 billion in revenue, a drop from $16 billion in revenue in 2019 due to COVID-19.
+The MLB generated about $10 million in revenue in 2019.
 In addition to television contracts, what else goes into the economic value of sports teams?
 What do sports bring to communities?
 What should the role be, if any, of government in fostering sports in community development?